harrybridgen/OpenGLProject/README.md

 ## Overview

-This is a C++ OpenGL terrain simulation and exploration project developed for university coursework.
+This is a C++ OpenGL terrain simulation and exploration project.
 It showcases a dynamic 3D world featuring procedurally generated terrain, lighting with shadows, post-processing effects, and a controllable player character.

 All core systems, including terrain rendering, environment effects, camera, player movement, tree placement, water simulation, and post-processing fog, were implemented by me.